 The City of Decatur is required to notify the public of any Sanitary Sewer Overflows (SSO) within its sanitary sewer system.
-The Sanitary Sewer Overflow Notification Forms (provide link to bottom of page) the City uses to report SSO’s are listed at the bottom of this page.
+The Sanitary Sewer Overflow Notification Forms the City uses to report SSO’s are listed at the bottom of this page.

 If you see a manhole that is overflowing, please contact the City of Decatur Streets and Sewers Section at (217) 875-4820 to report an SSO, Monday through Friday, between 7:30 a.m. and 4:00 p.m.
 For after hours notifications call (217) 424-2711.

-For information on Sanitary Sewer Backups please visit our Dealing with Sewer Backups Page (provide link to page).
+For information on Sanitary Sewer Backups please visit our Dealing with Sewer Backups page.